-Pregnant staff must.
+Pregnant staff and new mothers must.

 - Work to the controls put in place by the risk assessment. - Inform their line manager/supervisor of any problems or changes that may occur during their pregnancy so that the risk assessment can be reviewed.